Algebras of conjugacy classes in symmetric groups: Introduction

 \sm

 2) Let $G$ be a reductive Lie group and $K$ its maximal compact subgroup.
-Algebras $\C(K\setminus G/K)$ were widely explored in classical representation theory of Lie groups at least after Gelfand \cite{Gel}, notice that even $\C\bigl(\SO(2)\setminus\SL(2,\R)/\SO(2)\bigr)$ is a nontrivial object, see, e.g., \cite{Koo}.
+Algebras $\C(K\backslash G/K)$ were widely explored in classical representation theory of Lie groups at least after Gelfand \cite{Gel}.
+If $G$ is a rank one classical group, i.e., pseudounitary group $\SU(1,n;\bbK)$, where $\bbK$ is $\R$, $\C$, or quaternions (in usual notation, $G=\SO(1,n)$, $\SU(1,n)$, $\Sp(1,n)$), then multiplication in this algebra is determined by an explicit hypergeometric kernel, these algebras have an explicit two-parametric interpolation with respect to $n$ and a dimension $d=1$, $2$, $4$ of a field $\bbK$, this interpolation also includes one real form of the exceptional group $F_4$, see, Flensted-Jensen, Koornwinder \cite{FK}, see also \cite{Koo}.

 \sm